Importers and Distributors: Pivotal roles in MDR and IVDR Compliance

 • Cooperate with authorities by making all the documentation and information they have at their disposal available, and provide samples or grant access to the devices if requested.

-If you have any question, contact us at info@qadvis.com.
+If you have any questions, contact us at info@qadvis.com.

 We strengthen our team.

-A warm welcome to Marie Mathiasson,
+A warm welcome to Marie Mathiasson, our new team-member in Kista

 QAdvis is happy to welcome Marie to our growing team of experienced quality and regulatory consultants.
 Marie has an extensive background in regulatory compliance within the medical device sector.
 She has previously worked at the Swedish Medical Products Agency as an investigator of post market surveillance and navigated complex vigilance reporting cases, including CAPA and FSCA.
 She has broad experience in risk assessments for both medical devices and In-Vitro diagnostic devices.
 This strategic expansion is a testament to our commitment to continuous growth and to meet the current and future quality and regulatory requirements throughout the development, market launch and the post market surveillance of medical devices.